teia-community/teia-fountain/README.md

 - https://developers.google.com/docs/api/quickstart/python
 - A GDC project is used to manage the API access. https://developers.google.com/workspace/guides/create-project

+Download the credentials via the Google Cloud Console and store these in the credentials.json file in the root of the project folder.

 ## Credentials

 You can generate a key and password with tezos-client: ```tezos-client gen keys fountain --encrypted``` Then your key will be in ~/.tezos-client/secret_keys.
 You can also export a secret key from Temple wallet - Settings > Reveal Private Key.